AmitKumarDas/Decisions/blogs/declarative_runtask.md

 type Operation struct {
 	// Run declares the operation name
 	Run        string   `json:"run"`

 	// For declares the resource against
 	// whom this operation will get
 	// executed
 	For        []ForOption `json:"for"`

 	// WithFilter declares filters to be
-	// applied against the resource
+	// applied against the resource during
-	//
-	// Used to build this operation
+	// execution of this operation
 	WithFilter []FilterOption `json:"withFilter"`

-	// WithOutput declares outputs to be
+	// WithOutput declares the outputs to be
 	// parsed from the resource after executing
 	// this operation
 	WithOutput []OutputOption `json:"withOutput"`